SkytAsul/DeformableSimulation/mujocoxr-paper/MuJoCoXR.typ

 - The easy one is to change the timestep of your MuJoCo model to match the refresh rate.
 For the Oculus Rift S, you would set the timestep to $1 slash 80 = 0.0125 s$.
 This however is not ideal because some simulations will not be stable at such a large timestep.
 - The harder one is to change the code to do, for each frame, the amount of simulation steps needed to advance the same amount of time the frame should durate.
 For a frame duration of $Delta t_"frame" = 1 slash f$ and a timestep of $Delta t_"sim"$, you would advance for $ n_"steps" = floor((Delta t_"frame") / (Delta t_"sim")) $
   You can get the frame duration using `_xr_frame_state.predicted_display_period` (in nanoseconds).

+== Performance
+For now, everything is single-threaded.
+If the simulation time is long, it can reduce drastically the framerate and lead to uncomfortable VR experience.
+It is however possible to split our main loop in two different threads: a "simulation" thread and a "render" thread (see @threading-slide).
+#figure(box(stroke: black, image("threading-slide.svg")), caption: [How to multithread an OpenXR application #footnote[Extract of the #link("https://www.khronos.org/assets/uploads/developers/library/2018-gdc-webgl-and-gltf/OpenXR-GDC_Mar18.pdf")[OpenXR presentation at GDC 2018]]]) <threading-slide>
+As you can see, the two threads will not be entirely parallel but some of their work will definitely be.

+To implement this, we first need to define which work will be given to which thread:
+- *Simulation thread:* event polling, frame waiting and simulation stepping.
+- *Render thread:* view update, frame begin/end, rendering.
+*Beware:* until now, we have grouped the simulation stepping and rendering preparation in one single step (`_update_mujoco`).
+This should now be split: `mj_step` will be kept in the simulation thread, while `mjv_updateScene` will be put in the rendering thread.
+This is because `mj_step` can be called while the simulation is being rendered, whereas `mjv_updateScene` cannot (because it contains the geometry data to be rendered).

+Now we know where to put which work, the only thing left to do is to split the original `frame` function in two different threads, and use a synchronization structure to signal to the render thread to do its work when simulation is over (a `threading.Semaphore` is suited for this).

+A race condition might happen when you remove the headset in this multithreaded setup: `xr.end_session` might be called by the simulation thread while a frame is still being rendered by the other thread.
+To avoid this, use another synchronization structure (a `threading.Condition` is fine).

 == Hand tracking
 Hand tracking is not included in the demo file, because it is tied in how the hand is represented in the MJCF.
 However, here are the basic steps to implement it: